 At the age of eight, Jared Allen told his father he wanted to become a professional football player.
-His father, Ron, told him that in order to do so, he needed to eat, sleep, and breathe football until he achieved his goal.
+His father, Ron, told him that to do so, he needed to eat, sleep, and breathe football until he achieved his goal.

 Jared did just that.
 He went on to become a five-time Pro Bowl and four-time All-Pro selection, finishing his 12-year career in the National Football League with 136 quarterback sacks – the ninth-highest career total in the history of the NFL.
 He also holds NFL records for safeties (4) and consecutive games with a sack (11).